AlfredoSantosSalazar/Taller-2-web-scraping/README.md

 ## Big Data Analytics, Ingeniería de Sistemas

-### Delivery of workshop 2 on the installation of the work environment and construction of a web scrapin and a word frequency analysis for the page El Espectador.
+### Delivery of workshop 2 on the installation of the work environment and construction of a web scraping and a word frequency analysis for the page El Espectador.

 ### Alfredo Santos Salazar - asantossal@unbosque.edu.co